atikah2301/maths/README.md

-scripts written alongside studying maths in order to automate calculations
+Scripts written in Python to automate calculations found in different areas of mathematics.

+- Cryptography
+- Number Theory
+- Financial Mathematics
+- Numerical Methods